-Following assessment, the Department makes recommendations to the Minister for Communications, Cyber Safety and the Arts (the Minister) - or his delegate- who makes the final decision about which grants to approve.
+Following assessment, the Office for the Arts makes recommendations to the Minister for Communications, Cyber Safety and the Arts (the Minister) - or their delegate - who makes the final decision about which grants to approve.
 The Minister's decision takes into account the recommendations of the assessors and the availability of grant funds.